swellstores/swell-js/stripe_klarna_ideal.md

 ### Klarna integration
 ​
-To make a Klarna payment, create a [Source object](https://stripe.com/docs/api/sources).
+To make a Klarna payment, create a [source object](https://stripe.com/docs/api/sources).
 Klarna does not require using Stripe elements.

-#### Create a source object

 ```js
 // Client side